wannesm/dtaidistance/docs/usage/dtw.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If, next to the distance, you also want the full matrix to see all possible warping paths, also alled the accumulated cost matrix:
+If, next to the distance, you also want the full matrix to see all possible warping paths (also called the accumulated cost matrix):

 ::